Capital Campaign

 Southface Institute

-Dave Stockert & Cammie Ives
+Dave Stockert and Cammie Ives

 The Mark and Evelyn Trammell Foundation, Inc.